KisKass/EPAM-Python-RD-Lab-Brest/README.md

-This web-application written by Python and has CRUD management: user  will be able to create new workers, read information about every worker, update this information or delete worker if he is fired.
-All updates wiil be written in attached database. the structure of the project is following: department-app (a project/app directory)
+This is a simple web application for managing departments and employees.
+The web application uses the aforementioned web service for storing data and reading them from the database.
+The web application allows:

+display a list of departments and the average salary (calculated automatically) for these departments display a list of employees in the departments with an indication of the salary for each employee and a search field to search for employees born on a certain date or in the period between dates change (add/edit/delete) the above data

+The structure of the project is following:

+department-app (a project/app directory)
   |__ migrations (includes migration files to manage database schema changes )
   |__ models (includes modules with Python classes describing DB models)